Camiguin Mindanao, Philippines Travel Guide

 Check for direct booking incentives, as certain accommodations offer favorable rates or inclusions once you book directly.

-For smaller guesthouses or homestays, especially during low season or for multi-night stays, negotiation on walk-in rates is at times possible.
+For smaller guesthouses or homestays, especially during low season or multi-night stays, negotiation on walk-in rates is at times possible.
 Major hotels typically have fixed rates.

 Camiguin’s relatively small size means that you are never a long way from an attraction.
 Each area has a different ambiance.

-Limited amenities outside the immediate port region and fewer resort options compared to Agoho.
+Few amenities outside the immediate port region and fewer resort options compared to Agoho.

 Plan your bookings according to the season for the best experience.